 Places to visit

 You can also find fun learning activities and things to do in your community by visiting your local:

 Helping your child prepare for school

-Our Thinking about school booklet gives practical advice and answers many of the questions you may have about preparing your child for school.
+Our Getting ready for school booklet gives practical advice and answers many of the questions you may have about preparing your child for primary or infant school.
 It contains information on:

 - Life at school

 - Time for you

 You can find further information on when and how to apply for a school place on the school admissions web page.

 Early Years Foundation Stage (EYFS)

 In addition to the activities you do with your child the learning experiences they have when being cared for by their childcare provider can really help to shape them and their development.